DHMorse/oeTesting/README.md

   - Last Login
   - Days Logged In In A Row
 - **Steps**:
-  1. Perform the test with admin permissions.
-  2. Perform the test with member permissions.
-  3. Attempt the reset command with member permissions (should fail).
+  1. Attempt the reset command (should fail with member permissions).
-  4. Use the reset command with admin permissions (should succeed).
+  2. Use the reset command (should succeed with admin permissions).
-  5. Check the database for updated stats.
+  3. Check the database for updated stats.
-  6. Verify stats using the stats command.
+  4. Verify stats using the stats command.

 ### 11. **Set**
 - **Objective**: Test setting specific user stats.